rodolphocastro/rodolphocastro.github.io/posts/index.md

 ## All posts

-There are {{ blogPosts.length }} posts, pick one from the sidebar or the cards below.
+There are {{ blogPosts.length }} posts, pick one from the cards below.

 <ArticleList :posts="blogPosts" />